input-output-hk/jormungandr/doc/testing/hersir.md

 # Hersir

-Hersir is a cli & api project capable of bootstrapping local jormungandr network which can be excercised by various tools.
+Hersir is a cli & api project capable of bootstrapping local jormungandr network which can be exercised by various tools.

 ## build & install